-Accessory Power Outlets (Option)
+Accessory Power Outlets

-If you have accessory power outlets, you can plug in auxiliary electrical equipment.
 The accessory power outlets are located below the cigarette lighter.
 Just pull down from the top of the door and follow the proper installation instructions that are included with any electrical equipment you install.

 These circuits are protected by a fuse and have maximum current levels.